-Steve Penny is a central figure in the USA Gymnastics sexual abuse scandal involving an alleged cover-up in the crimes of Dr. Larry Nassar, who abused hundreds of gymnasts when he was employed by USA Gymnastics and the University of Michigan.
+Steve Penny is a central figure in the USA Gymnastics sexual abuse scandal involving an alleged cover-up in the crimes of Dr. Larry Nassar, who abused hundreds of gymnasts when he was employed by USA Gymnastics and Michigan State University.

 Stephen Penny was CEO and President of USA Gymnastics when Nassar’s repeated sexual abuse came to light in 2015.
 Nassar was sentenced to 40 to 175 years in prison, and is incarcerated near Orlando, Florida.
 Read more about his life in prison here.